xanoxt/api-docs/whitepapers/cyber•Chain.md

 It is our belief it is better stick to restrictive policy without further research.

-## Challenges and Advantages of Indexing Distributed Ledgers - not ready yet
+## Challenges and Advantages of Indexing Distributed Ledgers

 Conventional general purpose search engines was built on the _last mile assumption_ of stateless HTTP(S) protocol.
 Indeed the last mile approach worked well in the Internet where information emerge inside stateful private databases and only after become publicly available using HTTP.
 Emergence of content-addressable systems such as Git and Bittorent didn't change much as those can not be compared with stateful private databases in any sense even though this protocols are represent origin of a content.
 But with emergence of distributed ledger technology become possible to get know about public content in the moment than it actually has been born.
 In this sense blockchains and tangles can be viewed as a real alternative to conventional private databases.
 That breakthrough create enormous opportunity for better and faster indexing but at the same time has inherent problems solving of which create advantages:

 _Chain Validation_.
 Protocol diversity is the most hard part to solve an issue of chain validation using another chain, because solving this requires full implementation of one consensus computer inside another consensus computer.
 There are two efforts exist that try to solve issues of validating one chain using another.
 Among them are [Polkadot](https://github.com/polkadot-io/polkadotpaper/blob/master/PolkaDotPaper.pdf) and [Cosmos](https://cosmos.network/whitepaper).
 Both project aims to solve a problem of trestles interblockchain communications.
 Polkadot aims to design a system which don't require trust to parachains (or interconnected chains).
 Design of Polkadot is very complex and has inherent scalability limitation.
 Design of Cosmos is much more simple, but require trust to zones (interconnected chains).
 Our design doesn't try to solve a problem of interblockchain communications rather try to implement probabilistic search across blockchains.
 Thus it is significantly more simple.
 Instead of recording information that has been verified from point of view of exogenous protocol we let this information come to index letting market forces and relevance algorithm determine which chains are correct and which are not.